wynaut/gems-tools-pro-wiki/GeMS-Tools-Documentation.md

 | ----------------- | ----------------------------------- | ------------- |
 | Input_geodatabase | Should be a GeMS-style geodatabase. | Workspace     |

-### DMU to DOCx
+### DMU to DOCX

 *[GeMS_DMUtoDocx.py](https://github.com/DOI-USGS/gems-tools-pro/blob/master/Scripts/GeMS_DocxToDMU.py)*

-**Reads a GeMS-style DescriptionOfMapUnits table and creates a Microsoft Word .docx file formatted according to USGS Pubs template MapManuscript_v3-1_06-22.dotx.
+Reads a GeMS-style DescriptionOfMapUnits table and creates a Microsoft Word .docx file formatted according to USGS Pubs template MapManuscript_v3-1_06-22.dotx.
 The table need not be in a geodatabase.
 It can be in any format that ArcGIS Pro can load as a table in a map such as a CSV, Geopackage table, or Excel spreadsheet.

 You may specify the Word document styles to use in ParagraphStyle or let the tool try to determine the appropriate styles based on the table attributes.